-It’s important to understand that none of the following metrics are an absolute measure of your machine learning model’s accuracy.
+It’s important to understand that none of the following evaluation metrics for classification are an absolute measure of your machine learning model’s accuracy.
 However, when measured in tandem with sufficient frequency, they can help monitor and assess the situation for appropriate fine-tuning and optimization.

 Here are a few values that will reappear all along this blog post: